Power-ups

 Task Navigator: Directly move from one task to another

-Task Navigator
+The Task Navigator power-up on-screen arrows

 Team Activity: A feed of your teammates' actions